NateLol/luci-app-beardropper/README.md

 Config
 ---
-The config file path is: `/etc/config/beardropper`  and this is the CUI configuration format.
+The config file path is: `/etc/config/beardropper`  and this is the uci configuration format.